caitlinch/treelikeness/README.md

             * Lam HM, Ratmann O, Boni MF.
 2018.
 Improved algorithmic complexity for the 3SEQ recombination detection algorithm.  _Mol Biol Evol_, 35(1):247-251
         * When referring to core parts of the statistic:
             * Boni MF, Posada D, Feldman MW.
 2007.
 An exact nonparametric method for inferring mosaic structure in sequence triplets.  _Genetics_, 176(2):1035-1047
+    * Likelihood mapping
+        * When using likelihood mapping:
+            * Strimmer K, von Haeseler A. 1997.
+Likelihood-mapping: a simple method to visualize phylogenetic content of a sequence alignment. _Proc Natl Acad Sci U S A_, 94(13):6815-6819.
+        * When using the IQTree 2 implementation of likelihood mapping:
+            * Minh BQ, Schmidt HA, Chernomor O, Schrempf D, Woodhams MD, von Haeseler A, Lanfear R. 2020.
+IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era, _Mol.
+Biol.
+Evol._, 37(5):1530-1534
     * PhiPack
         * When using PhiPack:
             * Bruen T, Phillipe H and Bryant D. 2006.
 A quick and robust statistical test to detect the presence of recombination. _Genetics_ 172(4):2665-2681